ChatGPT AI - Cloze Game (Difficulty 4)

 Here are the blocks to compose the request when the user clicks the “Create” button:

-Step 13 - Get the Response from ChatGPT
+Step 13 - Send the Request and Show the Response

 Try to test it out with some new words: